ruyoliv/-spring-boot-banking/README.md

 # Spring-boot Banking
-Example project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank
+CI pipeline for the example at https://github.com/pauldragoslav/Spring-boot-Banking.
+This example project demonstrates the use of Java and Spring-boot to build a microservice to be used by an online bank

 ## Running locally
 ```